-- Note 8(d) non-recognition of deferred tax assets on tax losses carried forward; - Note 9(a)(i) recoverability of suspended construction in progress; - Note 13 recoverability of a term deposit pledged as collateral for a loan obtained by a State controlled entity; - Note 22(c)(ii) impairment for trade receivables; - Note 31(j)(iii) useful lives and residual values of property, plant and equipment; - Note 25 termination of agreements related to the Namakhvani project.
+- Note 9(a)(i) recoverability of construction of Tbilisi Bypass project; - Note 22(c) recoverability of trade receivables and loans receivable; - Note 30(j)(iii) useful lives of property, plant and equipment.

 Measurement of fair values

 A number of the Group's accounting policies and disclosures require the measurement of fair values, for both financial and non-financial assets and liabilities.